01-edu/public/subjects/devops/easy-perm-checkpoint/README.md

 ### Instructions

-Create a file `easy-perm.sh`, which will change the default permissions for the `example.txt` and `example2.txt` files inside the folder `easy-perms`, to the ones bellow:
+Create a file `easy-perm.sh`, which will change the default permissions for the `example.txt` and `example2.txt` files inside the folder `easy-perms`, to the ones below:

 Expected Output: